KEY TAKEAWAYS

 Case studies: Intangles in action

 - Municipal waste management fleet: In a large municipal refuse fleet operating in high stop-start conditions, Intangles identified early engine and electrical stress in a significant portion of vehicles before fault codes appeared.
 Maintenance teams moved repairs into planned service windows, reducing roadside breakdowns, avoiding towing events, and increasing daily route reliability.
+Predictive detection of radiator clogs alone reduced radiator repairs by 90%, saving approximately $2,000 per incident.

 Read full story: https://www.intangles.ai/case-studies/municipal-waste-management/ - Long-Haul Transportation Fleet: In a multi-OEM trucking fleet, Intangles detected early cooling system and engine performance degradation weeks ahead of traditional diagnostics.
 Preventive intervention during scheduled downtime prevented secondary damage, costly component failures, and delivery disruptions.